-In July 2013, the OCC, the Federal Reserve, and the FDIC released final U.S. rules implementing the Basel III capital framework developed by the Basel Committee on Banking Supervision and certain Dodd-Frank Act and other capital provisions and updated the prompt corrective action framework to reflect the new regulatory capital minimums (the "U.S. Basel III Rules").
+The OCC, the Federal Reserve, and the FDIC released final U.S. rules implementing the Basel III capital framework developed by the Basel Committee on Banking Supervision and certain Dodd-Frank Act and other capital provisions and updated the prompt corrective action framework to reflect the new regulatory capital minimums (the "U.S. Basel III Rules").
 The U.S. Basel III Rules: (i) increase the quantity and quality of regulatory capital; (ii) establish a capital conservation buffer; and (iii) make changes to the calculation of risk-weighted assets.
 The U.S. Basel III Rules became effective for our company and Stifel Bank on January 1, 2015, subject to applicable phase-in periods.
 Based on our current analyses, our company and Stifel Bank are well-capitalized.
-However, the increased capital requirements could restrict our ability to grow during favorable market conditions or require us to raise additional capital.
+However, the increased capital requirements could restrict our ability to grow or require us to raise additional capital.
 As a result, our business, results of operations, financial condition, or prospects could be adversely affected.
 See Item 1A, "Risk Factors," within this Form 10-K for more information.

-Money Market Funds
+Money Market Reform

-In July 2014, the Securities and Exchange Commission ("SEC") adopted amendments to the rules that govern money market mutual funds.
+The Securities and Exchange Commission ("SEC") adopted amendments to the rules that govern money market mutual funds.
 The amendments make structural and operational reforms to address risks of excessive withdrawals over relatively short time frames by investors from money market funds, while preserving the benefits of the funds.
 We do not sponsor any money market funds.
-We utilize such funds in limited circumstances for our own investment purposes as well as to offer our clients with money market funds that are sponsored by third parties as one of several cash sweep alternatives.
+We utilize funds sponsored by third parties in limited circumstances for our own investment purposes as well as to offer our clients as one of several cash sweep alternatives.